leesei/old.leesei.github.io/source/_posts/node-js-settings.md

 \ls $(npm root -g)
 ```

-To get a list for installing in another machine (or backup the list)
+To get a list for instalthemes/.keepling in another machine (or backup the list)
+> npm must be updated alone or it will cause error
 > remove npm before `npm install -g`

 ```sh